supplychainstudies/SrcClient/readme.md

+This repository provides documentation related to the [Sourcemap.com](http://www.sourcemap.com) API.
+For additional support, you should contact the [Sourcemap.com support team](mailto:api@sourcemap.com).

-# SrcClient
+## SrcClient

-This repo provides some sample clients that may be helpful in connecting to the [sourcemap.com][1] API.
-Right now there is a client for working with supplychains as native PHPoObjects and a client for accessing the API in javascript with jsonp.
+This repo provides some sample clients that may be helpful in connecting to the [sourcemap.com](http://www.sourcemap.com) API.
+Right now there is a read/write client for working with supplychains as native PHPoObjects and a client for accessing the read API in javascript with jsonp.

 ## Sourcemap.com API